Catch Your Breath: Adaptive Computation for Self-Paced Sequence Production: Additional methodology

 \subsubsection{Recipe 1: Constant number of pauses}

-The first recipe, which we use in the experiments we report below, inserts $\MaxWorldStopStep$ pauses in the input stream after each real input token during training.
+The first recipe, which we use in the experiments we report in the main paper, inserts $\MaxWorldStopStep$ pauses in the input stream after each real input token during training.
 The transformer steps are run in parallel with causal masking.
 The pause steps may or may not be used by the model, e.g., if at some step $i$ the model is certain ($\DontKnowProb_i \to 0$) or the world enforces a stop ($\WorldStopAtIProb_i \to 1$), the outputs at subsequent pauses will not contribute to the loss.

 During inference, when the transformer might be run autoregressively, we match the use of pauses at train time, i.e., always inserting $\MaxWorldStopStep$ pauses after each real input token.
 Because an input token and the pauses that follow can be processed in parallel, there is no computational cost to inserting the maximum number of pauses in the stream for every token.
 Rather, the potential cost comes from the pauses cluttering the context window.
 Even when $\MaxWorldStopStep$ pauses are inserted at both training and inference, and even when the model is not pressured to reply quickly (e.g., $\gamma_i=1$ for all $i$), the model must still learn to use the \dk output to calibrate itself and determine when to read out.